 EE, by email

-For a quick and effective repair purchase McNett Tenacious sealing repair tape (£5.99 from amazon.co.uk).
-This magic tape is known for its extreme adhesive properties and is perfect for repairing rips, tears and holes in outdoor clothing leaving an almost invisible seal.
-It can be used on a variety of outdoor gear, including camping equipment, vinyl rafts, down jackets and sleeping bags.
+For a quick and effective repair purchase McNett Tenacious sealing repair tape.
+It is a magic tape is known for its extreme adhesive properties and is perfect for repairing rips, tears and holes in outdoor clothing leaving an almost invisible seal.
+You can also use it on other kit used outside, including camping equipment, vinyl rafts, down jackets and sleeping bags.
 No vehicle should be without this tape, which is clear and comes in a roll 50cm long by 7.5cm wide.